PudgyPoppins/caps/README.md

 * 10/29 Added a way for nonprofit reps to verify/unverify events.
 Changed the calendar json to show only verified events, and show all events if ?all is present in the url.
 Need to add a way to filter with fullcalendar, still, but we're getting close.
 Removed bulma.
 Actually added filter with fullcalendar later today, but will add in next commit.
 * 11/1 Locked nonprofits by default after approving a nonprofit rep. Made it so that organization leaders can subscribe/unsub from calendars for their organization.
 Worked on creating announcements for nonprofits.
 * 11/2 Added announcements / replies for nonprofit reps.
 Did some work on the TextPost model.
 Added recursive replies!
 (That wasn't in the minimum viable product, those nonprofits better be grateful, smh)
+* 11/10 It's been a hot sec, but I got announcements working for organizations, too.
+I spent some time rewriting the announcement code to make it shared between nonprofits / orgs, and I'm happy with the results.
+I also added some new properties to the organization model to slim down the views and template code, a bit.

 TODO:
 	* event create view
 		* rrule selector
 			* look at paper for help
+	* event_update, event_form, event.js...

 Time is still busted, dates are being stored in UTC (invitation), but they aren't be converted to local time.